 Related Materials: More Home & Community Guidance | All Guidance | More Languages

-People experiencing homelessness and other clients in congregate shelters who are not fully vaccinated* may be at especially high risk for COVID-19 infection and complications from it, especially those who come into close contact with others, or who are older or have chronic medical conditions.
-Homeless shelters, warming shelters and cooling shelters, and other shelters where individuals have close contact with one another indoors (congregate shelters) are especially vulnerable to outbreaks of COVID-19.
+People experiencing homelessness and other clients in congregate shelters are high risk for COVID-19 infection.
+This population is also at higher risk of having serious disease and complications, especially those who are older and have chronic medical conditions.
+Homeless shelters and other shelters where individuals have close contact with one another indoors (congregate shelters) are especially vulnerable to outbreaks of COVID-19.

 Interim Guidance for Homeless Service Providers to Plan and Respond to Coronavirus Disease 2019 (COVID-19).